andyzoujm/autocast/autocast_experiments/data/README.md

 ## Contents

-This folder contains reference implementation for CC-NEWS retrieval.
+This folder contains reference implementation for downloading CC-NEWS and performing retrieval.

 ## Dependencies